Compliance Mapping Guide

 Which compliance frameworks does RansomLeak training cover?

-RansomLeak training maps to seven major frameworks: SOC 2, ISO 27001, GDPR, HIPAA, NIS2, PCI DSS, and DORA.
+RansomLeak training maps to thirteen major frameworks: SOC 2, ISO 27001, ISO 27701, NIST CSF 2.0, GDPR, the EU AI Act, CCPA / CPRA, HIPAA, HITRUST CSF, PCI DSS, NIS2, DORA, and CMMC Level 1.
 Each framework has specific requirement areas linked to relevant courses and exercises.

 Can RansomLeak generate audit-ready compliance reports?